Elizabeth Machado

 The Project

-Dave (he/him) advocates at Greater Boston Legal Services (GBLS) for low wage workers in the Boston area to increase health and safety at work through direct legal services, community education, and policy advocacy.
+Dave (he/him) advocated at Greater Boston Legal Services (GBLS) for low wage workers in the Boston area to increase health and safety at work through direct legal services, community education, and policy advocacy.

 • Trained over 425 workers and advocates about sick time and paid medical leave rights